This vegetarian Asian relish recipe (achar) is packed full of tender vegetables in a flavorful and spicy brine.

-This recipe is one of many on Ball Canning’s website, Fresh Preserving.com.
+This recipe is one of many on the Ball website.
 If you’re looking for any canning recipes, that site is a great place to start.
 You can be confident that their recipes are tested and safe and there is really something for everyone, just type in the veggie you have and see what pops up!

-Cut your veggies according to recipe (below) and place on a plate or in a baking dish lined with a paper towel to absorb excess moisture while you prepare the rest of the recipe.
+Cut your veggies according to the recipe (below) and place them on a plate or in a baking dish lined with a paper towel to absorb the excess moisture while you prepare the rest of the recipe.

-Add vinegar and sugar and bring just to a boil, stirring often, over medium high heat.
+Add vinegar, salt, turmeric, and sugar and bring just to a boil, stirring often, over medium-high heat.

-Once it has come to a boil, add in all veggies and peanut/sesame mixture.
+Once it has come to a boil, add in all the veggies and the peanut/sesame mixture.

-Stir that up good and bring it to a boil again.
-One it is at a low boil, simmer it for five minutes.
+Stir that up well and bring it to a boil again.
+Once it is at a low boil, simmer it for 5 minutes.

 I’m using my fancy new Ball Electric Water Bath Canner.
 I am in absolute LOVE with this thing.
 It is SO easy!
-Just put in your jars, plug it up, and turn the knob to “canning”, then I go walk away.
+Just put in your jars, plug it in, turn the knob to “canning”, and then walk away.
 No more watching to see when the pot boils or adjusting the temperature.
 It also has a spigot on the side so letting the water out is a breeze.
-I usually just let it cool and then turn it and empty it into a big gallon jug and as that fills up I go water my plants 🙂 If you do a lot of water bath canning or know someone dear to you who does, this would make an excellent gift. you can also use it to make massive batches of stew or other dishes as it doubles as a cook pot and a steamer.
-Click here for more information
+If you do a lot of water bath canning or know someone dear to you who does, this would make an excellent gift.
+You can also use it to make massive batches of stew or other dishes as it doubles as a pot and a steamer.

 If you would like to see my full instructions on water bath canning, click here.
 You don’t *have* to can this but it makes 7 pints and those might get a little crowded in your refrigerator.
 Canning is simple, requiring only a large pot and boiling water, and preserves this so it can happily sit on a shelf in your pantry until you need it!

 Enjoy this delicious Asian relish!
-Keep it all to yourself or share with friends!
+Keep it all to yourself or share it with friends!